 But really, you do need to let the granola cool before you dig into it anyway so that you'll get all the nice granola clumps and clusters.
 Plus, the chocolate will get all melty if you add it in too soon.

 And aren't those clusters pretty?
 I am a big fan.
 There's seriously something awesome about every bite of this.

 I admit that I'm not a huge oatmeal fan and I'd much rather eat granola coated in peanut butter than oatmeal topped with peanut butter.
 Crunchy wins over mushy any day.

 I especially love that roasted peanut butter flavor, combined with the chocolate.
-I know I’m all “put this on your yogurt for breakfast” or “eat handfuls of this for a snack,” but I mean, maybe try putting it on ice cream instead?
-I honestly can’t decide whether to categorize this as a snack, breakfast, or dessert.
-If you’re a cereal-for-dinner type person, it could most definitely suffice as dinner, too.
+I know I'm all "put this peanut butter granola on your yogurt for breakfast" or "eat handfuls of this for a snack," but I mean, maybe try putting it on ice cream instead?
+I honestly can't decide whether to categorize this as a snack, breakfast, or dessert.
+If you're a cereal-for-dinner type person, it could most definitely suffice as dinner, too.

 Basically, you can't go wrong and you should probably always have a couple mason jars of this in your house.

 Seriously, just don't spend crazy amounts of money on granola anymore.
 There's no need for it when you can have homemade, totally fresh and versatile peanut butter granola in your home at all times.
 This makes me SO happy.

 But yes, I enjoyed it alongside a cup of coffee WITH caffeine, thank you very much.

 Do you buy granola or make your own?